taskcluster/taskcluster-worker/engines/qemu/test-image/README.md

 Rebuilding the Test Image
 -------------------------
-As long as we have the `tinycore-setup.tar.lz4` image we can quickly rebuild the test image by simply running `./rebuild.sh` from this folder.
+As long as we have the `tinycore-setup.tar.zst` image we can quickly rebuild the test image by simply running `./rebuild.sh` from this folder.
 This scripts requires `genisoimage` to be installed.

-Note, the `tinycore-worker.tar.lz4` image is under revision control, and should be commited after qemu-guest-tools have been updated.
+Note, the `tinycore-worker.tar.zst` image is under revision control, and should be commited after qemu-guest-tools have been updated.

 Rebuilding the Setup Image
 --------------------------
-The `tinycore-setup.tar.lz4` image is a TinyCoreLinux 7.2 with a startup script `/home/tc/.X.d/setup.sh` as follows:
+The `tinycore-setup.tar.zst` image is a TinyCoreLinux 7.2 with a startup script `/home/tc/.X.d/setup.sh` as follows:

 ```sh